 The cast is quite good here even if none of them are allowed to stretch their acting muscles to any great degree.
 Leonard Mann is a likeable leading man, while Robert Webber is charming as the police inspector who struggles with indigestion.
 Since this was a co-production with Greek company D. Dimitriadis Film and filmed almost solely in Greece, the majority of the supporting cast are Greek actors but, strangely, the only one of these to receive any on-screen credit is leading lady Vera Krouska.
 All the other Greek actors are uncredited even though several of them play substantial roles, and instead fake credits are given to various Italian actors who do not actually appear in the film.
 It’s almost as if the makers didn’t wish to acknowledge that this was a Greek co-production.
-In any case, Vera Krouska does as well as can be expected in the role of the annoying Ingrid, while Nikos Verlekis (known from The Devil’s Men, 1976) is convincing as the blackmailing playboy.
-Enigmatic black actress Marie Elise Eugene, who can also be seen in Nico Mastorakis’ thriller Death Has Blue Eyes (1976), really digs into the role of the sassy bisexual nightclub singer, and has no qualms about appearing nude at the tip of a hat.
+In any case, Vera Krouska does as well as can be expected in the role of the annoying Ingrid, while the handsome Nikos Verlekis (known from The Devil’s Men, 1976) is convincing as the blackmailing playboy.
+Enigmatic black actress Marie Elise Eugene, who can also be seen in Nico Mastorakis’ bizarre thriller Death Has Blue Eyes (1975), really digs into the role of the sassy bisexual nightclub singer, and has no qualms about appearing nude at the tip of a hat.

 The English-dubbed version of the film is very good, and benefits a lot from having both Mann and Webber dubbing their own voices, while versatile dubbing actress Silvia Faver does a commendable job of voicing Vera Krouska in a suitably clueless and ditzy-sounding fashion.
 Other notable dubbing favorites who can be heard include Frank von Kuegelgen (as the voice of Nikos Verlekis) and Nick Alexander (doing the voice of the inspector’s assistant played by Lefteris Gifropoulos), while Edward Mannix, Susan Spafford and Ted Rusoff dub various smaller roles.